 She has performed piano and taught piano theory and technique since she was fifteen.
 She has played at various church services in North Florida, and performed at her own solo concert in Dunnellon, Florida, in 2015.
 From age sixteen to age eighteen, she was the keyboardist for a local Christian southern rock band, Southern Son.
 She enjoys playing anywhere where she can spread the gift of music.

 Another band that Leah helped organize and participate in is the Civil War all-female group, Southern Lights.
-Along with her three friends, she performs period 1860s traditional music at Civil War reenactments across the state.
+Along with her three friends, she performed period 1860s traditional music at Civil War reenactments across the state.
 She also has played period 1860s music on dulcimer at the nationally-acclaimed Battle of Perryville, Kentucky, in 2016.

 Leah has composed over a dozen pieces for the piano, as well as several songs for voice and guitar.
 She has also begun music creation via electronic music production.